kennykleung/kennykleung.github.io/_posts/2015-08-18-welcome-to-jekyll.md

 * Take regular breaks. <!-- We weren't wired to work for hours uninterrupted (or at least I'm not).
 Drink water, go on a walk, take a walk and focus on the shallowness and regularity of your breathing. -->
 * Don't overthink or undervalue a simple hello.

-I'm really excited to settle into a new & exciting environment and see what other lessons and experiences I pick up along the way!
+I'm excited to settle into a totally new environment and see what other lessons and experiences I pick up along the way!

 <!-- Jekyll also offers powerful support for code snippets: